Walden's hornbill: Conservation status

-This is a critically Endangered species, one of the three critically endangered hornbills including the Sulu hornbill and Helmeted hornbill.
-It is presumed extinct on Guimaras and now survives only on Negros and Panay The total population has been estimated at less than 160, though recent work from the Central Panay Mountain Range suggests 600-700 pairs may remain there.
-No recent figures are available for Negros, where it may be functionally extinct.
-The IUCN Red List estimates the population to be 1,000 to 2,499 mature individuals with the population continuing to decline.
+In 2025, this species was downlisted to endangered from critically endangered.
+The IUCN Red List estimates the population to be 1,000 to 3,000 mature individuals with the population continuing to decline.
+This species is particularly at risk as a large majority of the population is found in the Central Panay Mountain Range which is an unprotected area.
+It is presumed extinct on Guimaras and now survives only on Negros and Panay, No recent figures are available for Negros, where it may be functionally extinct.

+The species population estimate is based on a 2007 study by the Philinthat supposedly found nest 1,018 nests by Philippine Initiative for Conservation of Environment through their nest protection program.
+Due to this high poaching rate, Philincon has devised a nest guarding program where they pay locals US$20 a month to guard hornbill nests and offer an incentive of US$11 for each successful fledge.
+This program was effective cutting down the poaching rate to just 5% but has since ceased.
+It is unknown if these numbers remain the same as poaching appears to have increased considerably and poached birds have been detected outside the Philippines in Indonesia and the Hungary indicating that this species is now traded internationally Local organizations such as Haribon Foundation and Philippines Biodiversity Conservation Foundation were opposed to the downlisting due to increased poaching, not being in a protected area and if original estimates from 2007 were correct and not double counted.

 Walden's hornbill reproduce very slowly and thus are unable to survive high hunting pressures coupled with heavy logging of the rainforests.
 By 2007, Negros and Panay had a 3% and 6% remaining forest cover with most of this being higher elevation forest where this bird does not thrive in.
 Despite already paltry forest cover, deforestation still continues thanks to both legal and illegal logging, conversion into farmland, mining and road development.
 As for the case of the Northwest Panay Peninsula Natural Park, a road was built splitting it from the Central Panay Mountain Range and has severely affected the population in the former as these roads allow for easier access by hunters and loggers.

 Another huge threat is hunting and capture for the illegal wildlife trade.
 According to the Philippine Initiative for Environmental Conservation (Philincon), up to 50% of all nests in Central Panay Mountain Range were affected by poachers who would either climb up or cut down the nesting trees to poach the nestlings and the mother.

-Due to this high poaching rate, Philincon has devised a nest guarding program where they pay locals US$20 a month to guard hornbill nests and offer an incentive of US$11 for each successful fledge.
-This program has been effective cutting down the poaching rate to just 5%.
-Philincon now guards more than 1,000 nest holes which is believed to be at least two-thirds of all nests in the Central Panay Mountain Range.
-In areas where their large nesting trees have been logged, Philincon installs nest boxes for these hornbills to breed in.